natyarteagac/holbertonschool-zero_day/README.md

 Hey everyone!

-I'm to say to you: I'm trying not cry.
+I'm going to say to you something: I'm trying to not cry.

 Bye.